S-HEMANTH-REDDY/Bias-Detection-Mitigation/README.md

-Here is the rewritten README with **your exact title preserved at the top**, formatted professionally for GitHub:

----

 # **Mitigating Gender Bias in AI-Based Hiring Systems**

 A full-stack framework designed to detect, mitigate, and explain gender-related biases in AI-assisted hiring pipelines using Large Language Models (LLMs).
 The project integrates modern fairness metrics, counterfactual analysis, and interpretable AI techniques to promote transparent and equitable hiring decisions.